sbrandwoo/grunt-qunit-junit/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][].

 ## Release History

-* 0.1.0-alpha is available for testing purposes.
+* 0.1.0 is available for general use.
-* 0.1.0-alpha2 is updated for using with grunt 0.4.0, but still dependent on a custom branch of grunt-contrib-qunit.